opentext/storyteller/docs/stl/driver.md

 just IDs, URIs, hashes (you name it)

 :exclamation:
-Note that semantics of the `stl:resources` element is very similar do *DocBuilder's* `stl:fixtures` and it is very likely that we'll rename `stl:resources` to `stl:fixtures` in future.
+Note that semantics of the original `stl:resources` element was very similar to *DocBuilder's* `stl:fixtures` and so the syntax was unified between two formats.

 ### No resources